 June 4th: Belgium

 Drinks and views from Adagio and Skywalkers again with the great BOGO hours being taken advantage of in a few of the photos.
 BOGO (Buy One, Get One For A Dollar) has sadly now been discontinued by Princess with no explanation as to what might replace it (if anything) despite repeated requests to their media and PR people.
 Like many PR groups you can only get a response so long as your question and their answer fall within the “positive propaganda” guidelines of communication and voicing a dissenting opinion or asking something they don’t want to answer gets met with silence.
-The current Princess alternative to paying for every drink at full price is to add on a drinks package but with their drinks package being amonsgt the most expensive at sea this only makes financial sense if you’re an alcoholic.
-Time will tell as to whether Princess introduce something that allows a little extra drinking for less cost to make their passengers happy and encourage them to return to the line or whether they move further along the price-gouging measures route and persuade regulars to see how the competition compares.
+The current Princess alternative to paying for every drink at full price is to pay for a drinks package and this is a sensible move if you are a raging alcoholic but we aren’t and haven’t decided if we’ll go down that route yet.
+Let’s see how much the world falls apart and make a decision later.

 June 5th: Sea Day

 A day at sea meant a chance to try out a wine-tasting onboard.
 Canapés were nice and the hosting was reasonably entertaining but the wines were very hit and miss.
 Princess are no P&O when it comes to wines but we keep persevering.
 We’re little troopers.